This article highlights the best things to do in El Segundo, California.

 Sandwiches – Big Mike’s (try the cheesesteak) and The Original Rinaldi’s

 Pressed Juices – Kreation Organic Juicery (this place is amazing)

 Old School Eatery – Richmond Bar & Grill

 New American – Second City Bistro

 Latin Flavor – Havana Sandwich Company

-To further stretch your legs, walk around Library Park (located in front of the beautiful El Segundo High School) and Prospect Park.
-The later has a softball field, baseball courts, and a skate park.
+Other things to do in Downtown El Segundo include walking around Library Park (located in front of the beautiful El Segundo High School) and Prospect Park.
+The latter has a softball field, baseball courts, and a skate park.

 Admission is free.
 The museum is open Thursday- Saturday.

 Try Local Beer